cocos/cocos-docs/en/getting-started/install.md

   Cocos Creator will take up approximately 1.25 GB of space on your system disk, so you can clean up your system disk space before installation.

-- If there is a pop-up warning that "The required files cannot be installed because the CAB file does not have the correct digital signature.
-It may indicate that the CAB file is corrupted", try installing it with administrator privileges.
+- If there is an error about the digital signature of CAB file, try installing it with administrator privileges.

 - For some Windows systems that are very old and have been on the intranet for a long time or have not upgraded the operating system patch for a long time, some errors may be caused by the lack of dll at runtime, you can try to install the system patch to solve: <https://support.microsoft.com/en-us/help/2999226/update-for-universal-c-runtime-in-windows>